turingschool-examples/backend_mod_1_prework/day_2/array_methods.md

 .each seems to name all of the elements in the array .collect does some dark magic numerical madness
-.first and .last does the first or last element in the array .shuffle mixes all the elements up.
+.first and .last does the first or last element in the array .shuffle mixes all the elements up.atom